 Additional information may also be requested of some applicants at this stage in the process.
 Please do not submit transcripts or other documents unless requested.

 Cal State LA makes transfer admission decisions based on self-reported information from the application.
-Admitted students will be required to submit official transcripts in order to verify eligibility.
+In order to verify eligibility, admitted students will be required to submit official transcripts from all colleges attended.
 Admission decisions are conditional and may be withdrawn for students who misreported, missed the document deadline, or are not on track for meeting the terms of the admission offer.
 Admitted students wishing to accept our offer will need to submit all official transcripts within 30 days of the admission offer.

 Additional documents may be required in certain circumstances: